SALMON-A-RAMA Rules **UNDER REVIEW**

 Prizes will be awarded to the top 3 places in the perch division.

 The walleye division is open to all participants possessing a Walleye division ticket.
 Only walleyes caught in Wisconsin waters of Green Bay are eligible.
-Anglers can register up to 5 walleyes per day.
-All walleyes registered must be registered immediately after being caught using the FishDonkey app and CANNOT be registered at any Salmon-A-Rama weigh-station.
-Refer to salmon-a-rama.com for more details regarding the FishDonkey app.
-The walleye division will be based the length.
-All fish must be measured on an official Salmon-A-Rama bump board.
-In case of a tie, the angler who registers the fish first will scored higher than the other fish registered with the same length.
-All participants are encouraged release any walleye that do not want to keep.
-Each angler can be on the leaderboard more than once.
-Anglers are encouraged to follow the leaderboard on-line and release immediately after catching any large walleye that are not in top ten places in the tournament.
+Anglers can register up to one walleye per day and can only have two fish on the top ten leader board over the duration of the tournament.
+The walleye division will be based the weight of each fish registered.
+All fish caught must be weighed at an official Salmon-A-Rama weigh-in station.
+Anglers are encouraged to follow the leader board on-line and release immediately after catching any large walleye that are not in top ten places in the tournament.

 Awarding of Prizes